 I’m a sucker for heritage buildings, and love the thought of spending the night steeped in history.
 I was surprised to learn that what looks like a heritage building at Clyde Hall Bed and Breakfast is actually a fully rebuilt structure that both looks and feels like something from the 1800s.
 Inside, the tall ceilings and detailed woodworking totally fit with the lushly luxurious interior.
 Tucked away in the super cute village of Lanark, this B&B is the perfect launchpad for an exploration of Lanark County.
 The Sip & Savour Trail sounds like the perfect way to tour the countryside, and all that’s left with this virtual trail is to decide where to start.
 I think I’ll wander from Lanark to Perth to Carleton Place and Almonte and then back again to rest and rejuvenate at Clyde Hall.

 Limestone B&B: Heritage Charm

-To me, there’s almost nothing more revitalizing than a windows-down drive on a summer day.
-I plan to spend a sunny day with my windows cranked low, hair blowing around, and music playing as I discover the country roads and rich heritage of Hastings County.
+To me, there’s almost nothing more revitalizing than a windows-down drive.
+I plan to spend a road trip with my windows cranked low, hair blowing around, and music playing as I discover the country roads and rich heritage of Hastings County.
 I haven’t decided yet if I’ll follow the Arts Route to meet local artists and peruse workshops or if I’ll grab a map from the Marmora Tourist Centre to get a glimpse at the old way of life as I follow the Miner’s Route.
-Either way, I know I’ll be returning from my day to this 1860s-era stone home in Marmora to bask by the pool and wonder at the gardens created by Rosalie and Paul.
+Either way, I know I’ll be returning from my day to this 1860s-era stone home in Marmora.
 Perhaps the next day, if I can manage to extract myself from the long, covered verandah, I’ll roam the quiet Marmora streets, listen to the rushing Crowe River, and wander through some of the quaint shops.